 The Swap Shop is now CLOSED FOR THE SEASON.
-PROJECTED OPENING DATE IS APRIL 1, 2018.
+As April 1 is Easter Sunday and the Recycling Cener/Transfer Station gates will be closed, the PROJECTED OPENING DATE IS Wednesday, APRIL 4, 2018.
 PLEASE TRY TO DONATE YOUR USEABLE ITEMS TO THE NEEDY THROUGH THE CHARITY OF YOUR CHOICE.

 In season, the Swap Shop is open Wednesday through Sunday from 9 am to 3 pm (closing 1/2-hour before the Transfer Station closes) until approximately Halloween, when we close the main shop for the winter.